pblack/docs/content/setting-up-a-site/importing-a-site-from-github.md

 description = "Forestry and GitHub are a great pair.
-Forestry let's you edit your content, and GitHub will keep a history of all your changes, as well as keep everything synced up if you make changes outside of Forestry, such as changing the theme of a site." draft = false tags = [] title = "Importing a site from Github" [menu.setting_up_a_site] weight = 2
+Forestry let's you edit your content, and GitHub will keep a history of all your changes, as well as keep everything synced up if you make changes outside of Forestry, such as changing the theme of a site." draft = false tags = [] title = "Importing a site from GitHub" [menu.setting_up_a_site] weight = 2